 Make sure your cross-Canada rail trip goes through Winnipeg, Manitoba, which includes a combination of quiet prairies and metropolitan amenities.
 Winnipeg is the ideal place to visit if you enjoy museums and other cultural attractions.

 Many Canadian cross-country train trips include stops in Jasper, the site of Jasper National Park.
 If you're looking to get out of the city and connect with nature, Jasper is the place to do it.
-The town has plenty of opportunities for fishing, boating and other outdoor activities.
+The town has plenty of opportunities for fishing, boating, wildlife viewing, and other outdoor activities.

 Immerse yourself in the French culture without ever leaving Canada by including Montreal on your Canadian cross-country train tour.
 Located on an island in the St. Lawrence River, Montreal is a cosmopolitan city with museums, high-end restaurants and eye-catching architecture.